jonghall/ibmcloud-create-vpc/README.md

 ./provision-vpc.py
 ```

 ## Known Limitations
-- ACL's and Security Groups must exist.
-References are matched based on names and assigned to resources.
 - Only one VPC can be defined in YAML file
 - Only parameters shown in YAML file are currently supported
+- If objects already exist, script will not recreate and does not evaluate a change.